 ACL and MCL treatment

-MCL injuries rarely require surgery and, in time, will heal on their own given proper care.
+A MCL injury rarely requires surgery and, in time, will heal on their own given proper care.
 Icing, bracing, and physical therapy are all typical in an MCL tear treatment plan.
 Icing your injury is extremely important to the healing process and should be done for 15 to 20 minutes at a time with at least one hour between icing sessions.

 It is important for your knee to be protected from the same sideways force that caused the injury, so your doctor may recommend a brace or even crutches to support the knee.
 You may need to adjust your daily activities to avoid bearing weight or risky movements.
 Strengthening exercises and physical therapy can help to restore function and strengthen the muscles that support the knee joint.